 You’ve probably heard the terms ductless, mini-split, or mounted cooling system.
 So what is a ductless air conditioner system?
 You guessed it – no ductwork!

-Despite its popularity, many homeowners are still unaware of how mini-splits air conditioners work or whether they are appropriate for upgrades or new building projects.
-Well, If you’re wondering, “How does ductless air conditioning work?”, this article will help you understand everything you need to know about ductless air conditioners.
-Before you can understand how a mini split works, it’s important to make sense of how a typical air conditioner work.
+Despite its popularity, many homeowners are still unaware of how mini-split air conditioners work or whether they are appropriate for upgrades or new building projects.

 How Do Ductless Air Conditioning Systems Work?